metalift/metalift/website/docs/tutorial/transpiler-for-hardware.md

 Hardware accelerators have proven to be very effective in optimizing computationally expensive DNN workflows.
 [Gemmini](https://github.com/ucb-bar/gemmini) is an open-source framework for building custom DNN accelerators.
 It allows developers to generate accelerators and customize them end-to-end, from architectural templates (such as spatial arrays and scratchpads) to programming support (including ONNX format and low-level C++ APIs) to system support (such as microcontrollers and server-class CPUs).

-At present, Gemmini offers two front-ends for running DNN workloads: high-level push-button support for executing workloads from ONNX files and hand-tuned C/C++ APIs of different popular kernels like  matrix multiplication and convolutions and max-pools.
+At present, Gemmini offers two front-ends for running DNN workloads: high-level push-button support for executing workloads from ONNX files and hand-tuned C/C++ APIs of different popular kernels that perform operations such as matrix multiplication, convolutions, and max-pools.

 Now, suppose we have the following source code: